honlin96/Qubit-Tic-Tac-Toe/README.md

 4/1/20 Cleaned the codes and fix some bugs

-11/1/20 Added wraplength(automatically wrap the text if it is too long)
+11/1/20 Added wraplength(automatically wrap the text if it is too long), Allow players to skip their turn